paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 Subsec. (h)(6).
 Pub.
 L. 109–135, § 402(j), inserted at end “For purposes of subsection (g), property to which this paragraph applies shall be treated as of a character subject to an allowance for depreciation.”

 #### Effective Date of 2014 Amendment
 Pub.
 L. 113–295, div.
 A, title II, § 218(c), Dec.
 19, 2014, 128 Stat.
-4035, provided that: “The amendments made by this section [amending this section and [section 30C of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-30c)] shall take effect as if included in the provision of the Energy Tax Incentives Act of 2005 [title XIII of Pub.
-L. 109–58] to which it relates.”
+4035, provided that: “The amendments made by this section [amending this section and [section 30C of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-30c)] shall take effect as if included in the provision of the Energy Tax Incentives Act of 2005 [Pub.
+L. 109–58, title XIII] to which it relates.”

 #### Effective Date of 2013 Amendment
 Amendment by Pub.
 L. 112–240 applicable to taxable years beginning after Dec.
 31, 2011, see section 104(d) of Pub.
 L. 112–240, set out as a note under [section 23 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-23).